Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

     - Independent advanced actor-critic (IA2C) is a natural extension of standard advanced actor-critic (A2C) in multi-agent settings.
     - Agent architecture of IA2C consists of two modules: ``policy`` and ``critic``.
-    - IA2C applies to cooperative, competitive, and mixed task modes.
+    - IA2C is applicable for cooperative, collaborative, competitive, and mixed task modes.

 **Preliminary**: